 Disc Brake Calipers

-Manufacturers install four-wheel disc brakes on most of their light trucks and passenger cars.
+Manufacturers install four-wheel disc brakes on most light trucks and passenger cars.
 They are a better solution than the drum brake systems found on older vehicles.
 When braking, the vehicle's weight shifts to the front brakes.
 This extra work results in front brake pad and rotor wear.
-On FWD vehicles, the front disc brakes provide over 70% of a vehicle's stopping power.
+The front disc brakes on FWD vehicles provide over 70% of a vehicle's stopping power.

 Fixed and Floating Brake Calipers